Okay, so summer’s officially here and if you’re anything like us you’re itching to get away for a nice weekend.

 Have a read of our top tips for summer driving and, fingers crossed, we’re sure that you and your motor will have no problems on the road this summer.

-It’s not just the summer you should be checking your engine oil; it’s an essential part of car maintenance no matter what time of year.
+It’s not just the summer you should be checking your engine oil; it’s an essential part of car maintenance no matter what time of year it is.

 However, it’s even more important in summer when your car is under more strain than usual.